Max Verstappen claims dominant victory at Italian Grand Prix for 1st win since May

-MONZA, Italy (AP) — Max Verstappen claimed a dominant victory at the Italian Grand Prix on Sunday ahead of title contenders and McLaren teammates Lando Norris and Oscar Piastri.
+MONZA, Italy (AP) — Max Verstappen claimed a dominant victory at the Italian Grand Prix on Sunday ahead of McLaren's title contenders Lando Norris and Oscar Piastri, after a dramatic start and end to the race at Monza.

-It was a first win since May for Verstappen – and only his third of the season — and capped a wonderful weekend at Monza for the four-time world champion, who had posted the fastest lap in Formula 1 history at the track on Saturday to claim pole position.

 “That was unbelievable guys!
 Well done everyone,” Verstappen said on team radio.
 "We executed that really well.
 What an unbelievable weekend.
 We can be really proud of that.”

-Norris was second, nearly 20 seconds behind Verstappen, to trim the gap to Piastri in the title race to 31 points.
-He had started the day 34 points behind the Australian driver, who was not happy after he was ordered to let his teammate past towards the end of the race.
+Norris was second, nearly 20 seconds behind Verstappen, to trim the gap to Piastri in the title race to 31 points, with eight races remaining.
+He had started the day 34 points behind the Australian driver, who was not happy after he was ordered to let his teammate past toward the end of the race.

 The switch came after Norris had a slow pit stop, which appeared to put his title chances further in jeopardy when he came out behind his teammate but McLaren ordered Piastri to let the British driver past, which he did despite grumbling about the decision on team radio.